 8/26/25

-Most of us start the day with carb-heavy foods like bread, cereal, or pastries.
+Many of us begin our days with carbohydrate-rich foods like cereal, bread, or pastries.

 • Sluggish